cjacker/opensource-toolchain-8051/README.md

 ```

 **NOTE, every model may have some new registers with special features, PLEASE READ the DATASHEET before use it!!!**

-## ~~Debugging~~
+# ~~Debugging~~

-As mentioned above, most 8051 MCUs do **NOT** support debugging, a few models today support IAP, but lack of opensource tools, and also not widely used by developers.
+As mentioned above, most 8051 MCUs do **NOT** support remote debugging, a few models today support IAP, but lack of opensource tools, and also not widely used by developers.
 Implementing a remote debugger for 8051 should not be a tough job, but it seems nobody has interest on it.
 Maybe it is really simple enough so that a debugger is not mandary:-

 Although there is no GDB-like debugging tool for STC 8051 MCU, you can still use UART printf and other way to do some debugging.

-## Flashing/Programming
+# Flashing/Programming

 **you need to press RESET key on your development board when programming**

-Every STC MCU have a bootloader(BSL) which support UART programming, usually **P3.0 pin is RX and P3.1 pin is TX**. the protocol is un-documented but can be analyzed.
+Every STC MCU have a bootloader(BSL) which support UART programming, usually **the P3.0 pin is RX and P3.1 pin is TX**, most development board already integrate a USB to UART chip on board, you just need to find a USB cable to connect it to PC. the STC UART flashing protocol is un-documented but can be analyzed.

 A close source isp tool for windows named 'STC-ISP' is provided by STCmcu officially.
-It can be supported by wine under Linux.
+It can be run with wine under Linux. you need install wine  and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the com device can be used by wine and stc-isp to find the USB/UART adaper.

-You can use it as you like, just install wine from your dist repositories and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the com device can be used by wine and stc-isp to find the USB/UART adaper.
+The STC-ISP tool is useful if you want to adjust some options not supported by opensource isp tool.

 There are 2 open source ISP tool you can use with linux.

-### stcgal
+## stcgal
 [stcgal](https://github.com/grigorig/stcgal) suppport most STC MCUs from STC89 series to STC15 series very well, but lack of supporting for the latest STC8[A|C|F|G|H] series.

 ```